 There’s never been a better time to access all the financial incentives offered for renewable energy makes geothermal installation even more accessible.
-Currently, the federal government offers a 26% percent tax credit to homeowners who install geothermal this year.
+Currently, the federal government offers a 26% percent tax credit to homeowners who install geothermal by 2022.
 There are even more incentives for geothermal on the state and local utilities levels.
 After several years, your geothermal heat pump will save you enough money in heating and cooling bills that you break even from your initial investment.

 After this payback period, your geothermal heat pump essentially pays for itself.
 In the long term, installing geothermal to heat and cool your home pays dividends over the unpredictable but increasing costs of nonrenewable energy sources like fuel oil, natural gas, propane, and coal.
 But even if you plan on leaving your home in the short-term, geothermal still adds equity into your home.

 There won’t be any additional unanticipated costs, either.
 Dandelion includes two warranties and a remote 24/7 monitoring software system with each of our installed heat pumps, so you don’t need to worry about out of pocket maintenance expenses during the payback period.

 Installing geothermal is only marginally more expensive than replacing your furnace and AC, and you’re no longer paying for frequent maintenance, repairs, or heating fuel.